kamora/PHPCodeGuide/PHPStyleGuide.md

 * MUST be all camelcased
 * MUST NOT be separated by underscores
-* Variables of object type MUST starts from an uppercase letter
+* Variables of object type MUST starts from a capital letter
 * Variables of primitive types MUST starts from a lowercase letter
 * Arrays MAY be tract both: as primitives or as objects